rod-farias/XFCE-GenMon-Now-Playing/README.md

     2. **Label**: Unchecked
     3. **Period (s)**: 1.00
     4. **Font**: Select a **monospaced** font, this is important.
 I use Noto Sans Mono 9.
+- You can change the width of the text block and the progress bar by modifying the values of *progress_bar_width* and *title_width* at the beginning of the script.